frankhart2018/typy/Doc/reference/expressions.rst

 :keyword:`!for` or :keyword:`!async for` clause following the leading expression, may contain additional :keyword:`!for` or :keyword:`!async for` clauses, and may also use :keyword:`await` expressions.
-If a comprehension contains either :keyword:`!async for` clauses or :keyword:`!await` expressions or other asynchronous comprehensions it is called an :dfn:`asynchronous comprehension`.
+If a comprehension contains either :keyword:`!async for` clauses or :keyword:`!await` expressions it is called an :dfn:`asynchronous comprehension`.
 An asynchronous comprehension may suspend the execution of the coroutine function in which it appears.
 See also :pep:`530`.